BeetBox-Bot/BeetBox/README.md

 - `/pause` : Pause the currently playing track
 - `/resume` : Resume playback of the current track
 - `/stop` : Stop playback of current track, dump the queue, and destroy the audio connection and disconnect from voice chat
+- `/skip`: Skip to the next track in the queue
+- `/nowplaying`: Display the title and artist of the current track
+- `/queue`: Display the list of tracks in the queue

 ## Utilities